6 Data Setup for Modeling

 ggtitle("After Z-Score Scaling")

-The left panel shows the original distribution of age values, while the right panel displays the standardized version, where values are centered around 0 and expressed in units of standard deviation.
-Although the location and scale are adjusted, the shape of the distribution—including any skewness—remains unchanged.
+The left panel shows the original distribution of age, while the right panel displays the standardized version.
+Notice that the center of the distribution shifts to approximately zero and the spread is expressed in units of standard deviation.
+The overall shape of the distribution—including skewness—remains unchanged.

-It is important to note that z-score scaling does not make a variable normally distributed.
-It standardizes the location and spread but preserves the underlying shape of the data.
+It is important to emphasize that z-score scaling does not make a variable normally distributed.
+It standardizes the location and scale but preserves the underlying distributional shape.
 If a variable is skewed before scaling, it will remain skewed after transformation.

-Unlike other chapters in this book, this chapter does not include a dedicated case study.
-The techniques introduced here—partitioning, validation, balancing, and feature preparation—are integrated throughout the modeling chapters that follow.
-For instance, the churn classification case study in Section 7.7 demonstrates how these steps are applied in practice.
+Unlike other chapters, this chapter does not include a standalone case study.
+Instead, the techniques introduced here—partitioning, validation, balancing, leakage prevention, encoding, and scaling—are integrated into the modeling chapters that follow.
+For example, the churn classification case study in Section 7.7 demonstrates how these steps support the development of a robust classifier.

 This section combines conceptual questions and applied programming exercises designed to reinforce the key ideas introduced in this chapter.
 The goal is to consolidate essential preparatory steps for predictive modeling, focusing on partitioning, validating, balancing, and preparing features to support fair and generalizable learning.